SrBrahma/RPi-12864-LCD-ST7920-lib/README.md

-### Feel free to do a Pull Request!

 # CREDITS:

 Translation and improvements by Henrique Bruno Fantauzzi de Almeida (it's-a me!) - Federal University of Rio de Janeiro - Brazil

 The credits for the original code goes to the author.
-Thanks, Milan Krúpa (czech guy)!
+Thanks, Milan Krúpa!